-For such a pivotal album in the long and storied career of British heavy metal gods Judas Priest, 1977's Sin After Sin sure seems to slip the minds of modern day fans and critics.
+For such a pivotal album in the storied career of British heavy metal gods Judas Priest, Sin After Sin sure seems to slip the minds of modern day fans and critics.
 But the group's third album built an important bridge between the first, largely unheralded portion of their career, and the second, where they came to enjoy so much global acclaim.

-After all, at this point in time Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.
+After all, when Sin After Sin arrived on April 8, 1977, Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.

 First out of the gate, "Sinner" was a monument to the progressive metallic songwriting achieved on Sad Wings, written by Tipton and Halford, graced with a stunningly atmospheric guitar solo from Downing, and culminating in a metallic crescendo and Halford shriek.
-Next up was a groundbreaking cover of folk singer Joan Baez's "Diamonds and Rust," already attempted for the previous LP, but now completed for the majors and some much needed radio airplay.
+Next up was a groundbreaking cover of Joan Baez's "Diamonds and Rust," already attempted for the previous LP, but now completed for the majors and some much needed radio airplay.

 From this point forward, fierce head-banging ruled on "Starbreaker," "Call for the Priest" and "Dissident Aggressor" (later covered by Slayer), where Phillips' jazz-fusion experience gave heavy metal some of its earliest double-bass drum examples in the pre-thrash era.
 Yet these forceful tracks rubbed shoulders with more experimental material, ranging from ballads like the dreamy "Last Rose of Summer" and the dramatic "Here Come the Tears," to the brazenly homoerotic "Raw Deal," where Halford pretty much came out of the closet to anyone paying the slightest attention.